jakehansen801/Hello-World/README.md

 # Hello-World
-This is an orientation to Github
+This is an orientation to Github.

 Blah Blah Blah, me.